 Client ID Verification is the best defense

+Legal professionals need a verification solution they can rely on, even for in-person transactions.
 Client ID Verification from FCT lets you verify your clients’ identities quickly, easily and from anywhere.
 All the client needs is their smartphone and two pieces of government ID, like a driver’s licence or chip-enabled passport.

 Where are clients’ private data kept?

-The information submitted to any digital ID verification solution is highly sensitive, which is why Client ID Verification was designed with client security and privacy as a top priority.
+The information submitted to any digital ID verification solution is highly sensitive, which is why FCT’s Client ID Verification was designed with client security and privacy as a top priority.

 Once their identity has been verified, their information is kept encrypted in a digital wallet on their smartphone, not a central server.
 They can then use it for faster access to other supported ID-enabled services for up to five years.
 Alternately, they’re free to delete their verified ID token from their device at any time.